openresty/docker-openresty/README.md

 `docker-openresty` symlinks `/usr/local/openresty/nginx/logs/access.log` and `error.log` to `/dev/stdout` and `/dev/stderr` respectively, so that Docker logging works correctly.
 If you change the log paths in your `nginx.conf`, you should symlink those paths as well.

+OPM
+===

+Starting at version 1.11.2.2, OpenResty includes a [package manager called `opm`](https://github.com/openresty/opm#readme), which can be found at `/usr/local/openresty/bin/opm`.

+`opm` is built in all the images.
+However, to use it in the `alpine` image, you must also install the `perl` package; it is not included by default because it doubles the image size.
+You may install it like so: `apk add --no-cache perl`.

 LuaRocks
 ========